 Maria Sjöholm’s current research is concerned with how the European Court of Human Rights and the Inter-American Commission and Court of Human Rights have interpreted provisions relevant to women’s rights in the European Convention and the American Convention on Human rättigheter.

 Pål Wrange is finishing a book on “transitional justice” (transitional justice) in Uganda.
-His next project, on non-state actors and the use of force, which is financed by the Bank of Sweden Tercentenary Fund.
+His next project, on non-state actors and the use of force, is financed by the Bank of Sweden Tercentenary Fund.

 – Non-State Actors and the Development of International Environmental Law: A Note on the Role of the CEDE

 – A UN Specialized Agency for the Environment

 – Investigation and prosecution of international crimes in Scandinavia